dohji/flutter_tawk_to/README.md

 ## Screenshots

-Below are example screenshots of the `flutter_tawk` package in action:
+Below are example screenshots of the `tawk_to` package in action:

 | Home Screen | Chat Screen                          | Notification                         |
 |-------------|--------------------------------------|--------------------------------------|